 The Chicken Bus Strategy

 A chicken bus is a common form of transportation in developing countries.
 It involves stacking people, their livestock, and other random items inside and on top of a barely serviceable truck.
 Repairs to the truck are improvised and often made while the vehicle is in motion.
 Passenger comfort, let alone safety, is not a priority.Startups often follow a similar approach when it comes to building their teams.
-Jamming people on the bus can get the job done, but problems arise when it's time to scale.
-And, like the chicken bus, the outcome can be catastrophic.
+In the early days, it works - getting the company from zero to one doesn't need to be pretty.But things start to go sideways when it's time to scale.
+And, like the Chicken Bus, the results can be disastrous.

 About Ten-X Talent